 The good news is it doesn’t have to be that way anymore.
 Thanks to advancements in science and optometry, we have learned that poor vision due to nearsightedness (myopia) can be controlled and prevented from worsening.

 If your child is struggling to see, let us help.
 You can prevent their eyesight from worsening over time with myopia management at See Eye Clinic.
 A comprehensive eye exam is the first step to determining if your child has myopia.

 How Myopia Affects Sight

-If you have trouble seeing things in the distance, you might have myopia—also known as nearsightedness.
-When objects up close are clear, but things further away seem fuzzy, it is often a result of the eyeball growing too long or the cornea becoming too steep.
+If you have trouble seeing things at a distance, you might have myopia—also known as nearsightedness.
+When objects up close are clear but things further away seem fuzzy, it is often a result of the eyeball growing too long or the cornea becoming too steep.

 Myopia typically develops in the younger years, and it can progress as the eyes grow and develop into adulthood.
-If myopia is allowed to progress, it can lead to added risks later in life like cataracts, retinal damage, glaucoma, and more.
+If myopia continues to progress, it can lead to added risks later in life like cataracts, retinal damage, glaucoma and more.

 Symptoms of myopia can include:

 - Eye Strain